jupyterhub/ltiauthenticator/README.md

     ];
     ```

-    Note here again that if you have a `base_url` set in your jupyterhub configuration, that should be prefixed to your next parameter.
+    _Note_: If you have a `base_url` set in your jupyterhub configuration, that should be prefixed to your next parameter. ([Further explanation](#common-gotchas))

 7. You are done!
 You can click the Link to see what the user workflow would look
     like.
-You can repeat step 7 in all the units that should have a link to the
+You can repeat step 6 in all the units that should have a link to the
     Hub for the user.

 ## Canvas

 The setup for Canvas is very similar to the process for edX.

+_Note_: You will see **Client Key** and **Consumer Key** used interchangably.

+_Note_: You will see **Client Secret** and **Secret Key** used interchangably.

-1.  [_Same as edX_] Create a _client key_ and _client secret_ for use by Canvas to authenticate your hub.
-You can do so by
+1. Create a _client key_ and _client secret_ for use by Canvas to authenticate your hub.
+Open up any command line:

-    running `openssl rand -hex 32` twice and saving each output.
-These keys can actually be any two strings, but for security it is recommended to use strings with [high degrees of entropy](https://xkcd.com/936).
+    1. Run `openssl rand -hex 32` and save the output.
+This will be your LTI Client **Key**.
+    2. Run `openssl rand -hex 32` and save the output.
+This will be your LTI Client **Secret**.

+    Now we will use these strings to allow Canvas and JupyterHub to authenticate each other.

+    _Note_: These commands will simply generate strings for you, it will not store them anywhere on the computer.
+Therefore you do not need to run these commands on your JupyterHub server--we will be supplying them manually in the next few steps.

+    _Note_: Anyone with these two strings will be able to access your hub, so keep them secure!!

-2. Create an application called "Jupyter" in Canvas.
+2. Create an application in Canvas.
+You can name it anything but you'll be using it throughout Canvas to refer to your hub, so make it
+    something meaningful and unique.
 Note that the right to create applications might be limited by your
     institution.
 The basic information required to create an application in Canvas' "Manual entry" mode is:

     - **Name**
     - **Consumer Key** - from step 1
-    - **Secret Key** - from step 2
+    - **Secret Key** - from step 1
     - **Launch URL** - `https://www.example.com/hub/lti/launch`
     - **Domain** - optional
     - **Privacy** - anonymous, email only, name only, or public
-    - **Custom Fields** - optional-
+    - **Custom Fields** - optional

-    There are other configuration types, eg. "Paste XML" which has more controls
+    There are other configuration types, eg. "Paste XML" which offer more options.

     The application can be created at the account level or the course level.
 If the application is created at the account level, it means that the application is available to all courses under the same account.

-3. [Same as edX] Configure JupyterHub to accept LTI Launch requests from EdX.
+3. Configure JupyterHub to accept LTI Launch requests from Canvas.
 You do this by
-    giving JupyterHub access to the client key & secret generated in steps 3 and 4.
+    supplying JupyterHub with the client key & secret generated in step 1.

     _Note: While you could paste these keys directly into your configuration file, they are secure credentials and should not be committed to any version control repositories.
 It is therefore best practice to store them securely.
 Here, we have stored them in environment variables._